How Much Will Solar Actually Save on My Thai Electricity Bill?

 The variable Ft adjustment charge resets every four months and is currently bundled into these tier rates.
 That is why slightly different “blended” numbers turn up across sources, even when describing the same MEA tariff.

-For the full breakdown including how the Ft charge works, see .
+For the full breakdown including how the Ft charge works, see our guide to MEA and PEA rates.

 Three Real Thai Household Scenarios — What Solar Actually Saves